 - Why understanding vulnerability management starts with the code

 - The differences between penetration testing and vulnerability scanning, and why you should be doing both

-Click here to register for our webinar, “Mainframe modernization isn’t just a technology change – it’s all about process change, too,” July 25 at 1 pm CST.
-For more information about mainframe modernization strategies, read the full Forrester report.
+Click here to watch a full recording of the webinar, “Mainframe modernization isn’t just a technology change – it’s all about process change, too.”
+For more information about mainframe modernization strategies, read the KRI paper.